 I began this series in 2017.
-I use fluid ink-like acrylics on wooden panels.
-I start with one long continuous line that doesn't ever cross itself.
-The resulting shape deviates from a spiral, becoming something like a psychedelic maze or labyrinth.
+With fluid ink-like acrylics , I start with one long continuous line that doesn't ever cross itself, making something like a spiral, a psychedelic maze or labyrinth.
 Then I juxtapose that shape with something else: a silvery moon, translucent balls of primary colors, a swath of red, or a small book illustration of an animal.

-I can't help but compare these to my previous work of letters in different languages, which for some years has defined my identity as a Jewish artist who is frustrated about the conflict between Palestinians and Israelis.
+I can't help but compare these to my previous work with letters in Hebrew and Arabic.
 Those paintings were symbols of coexistence.

 These will be in “Unspooled” at Fountain Street in June, 2019, a show with the gorgeous sculptures of Sylvia Vander Sluis.